Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

 In the deployment manifest, we decide which instances install which job templates/packages within the `instance_groups` section.

-The `zookeeper.yml` example above specifies as single long-running group of instances:
+The `zookeeper.yml` example above specifies one long-running group of instances:

 ```yaml
 instance_groups: